Mexico's Cancun braced for possibly 'catastrophic' Hurricane Delta

 Cuba’s western province of Pinar del Rio and the Island of Youth also hunkered down ahead of tropical storm conditions, with schools closed and coastal areas evacuated.

-Reporting by Anthony Espositon in Cancun, Mexico; Additional reporting by Brijesh Patel in Bengaluru, Raul Cortes, Daina Beth Solomon, Ana Isabel Martinez and Lizbeth Diaz in Mexico City, and Nelson Acosta in Havana; Writing by Frank Jack Daniel in Mexico City; Editing by Marguerita Choy and Peter Cooney
+Reporting by Anthony Espositon in Cancun, Mexico; Additional reporting by Brijesh Patel in Bengaluru, Raul Cortes, Daina Beth Solomon, Ana Isabel Martinez and Lizbeth Diaz in Mexico City, and Nelson Acosta in Havana; Writing by Frank Jack Daniel in Mexico City; Editing by Marguerita Choy, Peter Cooney and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.